Burj Rafal

 Burj Rafal (Arabic: برج رافال) is a skyscraper hotel in Riyadh, Saudi Arabia.
 It opened in January 2014, its 70 floors constructed on an exclusive 20,000 sqm plot.

 About

 The skyscraper has about 350 rooms and is the tallest residential building in Riyadh.
 It is also one of the tallest hotels in the world.
 The building had a total cost of about $320 million.

+Design

+Burj Rafal's design incorporates a glass façade complemented by local stone cladding on the podium, reflecting a contemporary interpretation of local architectural traditions.
+The tower's structural system utilizes concrete and steel, ensuring stability and resilience.
+Sustainability features include energy-efficient systems, occupancy-based lighting controls, and the reuse of condensate water from air conditioning systems for irrigation.